Moonbase59/azuracast_xmltv/README.md

 Now _this_ looks like some program, right?

+## A note on mount point display names

+It makes no sense for an EPG to have a zillion entries called `/radio.mp3 (128kbps MP3)`.
+Seriously.
+A station might not even have a logo, so how would you distinguish all these in a large EPG?

+The above will happen when you leave the mount point _Display Name_ empty, it’s just AzuraCast’s default.

+My suggestion: Change the _Display Name_ of your station’s mount points to something meaningful that everyone can easily find and distinguish in the EPG.
+As an example, I used
+- Nite Radio (128kbps MP3)
+- Nite Radio (128kbps AAC)
+- Nite Radio Video-Stream
+- Nite Radio Testbild

+The HLS stream (if you have one), will automatically be named `<Your Station Name> (HLS)`.

 ## Validation and other nice tools

 Before going public, you should always check if your setup _validates_ as correct XMLTV data.